tomit4/git_presentation/README.md

-To be honest, the distinction between merging and rebasing can seem confusing to me as I am a beginer, and accounts I've read online indicate that it takes quite a bit of encountering both on a project before one can appreciate the intricacies between the two.
+To be honest, the distinction between merging and rebasing can seem confusing to me as I am a beginer, and accounts I've read online indicate that it takes quite a bit of encountering both on a project before one can appreciate the differences between the two.
 So please take the above explanation with a grain of salt.

 ### Rebase vs Merging